MathieuAvila/milendall/README.rst

 Entry/Output
 ............

-A maze for single player mode have an entry room that marks the start (middle of it) and an output room that marks the end of the game.
+A maze for single player mode have an entry room that marks the spawn point (middle of the room) and an output room that marks the end of the game.

 A maze for multi-player mode have many entry rooms and no output room.

 Maze structural aspects
 -----------------------

 This is done through "hints" provided to rooms generators.
-Hints come in various categories
+Hints come in various categories, whether or not they apply are up to the room class.

 .. list-table::
    :header-rows: 1